jetkan-yk/nlp-project/README.md

 2. Implement the subtask's dataset & model in the `subtask/` folder

-3. Configure the subtask's config in the `subtask/` folder
+3. Configure the `config.py` details

-4. Request for wandb auth key from admin to enable summary mode
+4. Request for `wandb auth key` from admin to enable summary mode

-### Using the SOC Cluster Nodes
+### Using the SoC Cluster Nodes

 1. Connect to the SoC network via NUS WiFi, SoC VPN or Sunfire
    > `ssh your_soc_id@sunfire.comp.nus.edu.sg`